Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Qualtrics: quality + metrics

-Distinctiveness: They create truly unique words that didn't exist before, making them highly trademarkable and memorable.
+Distinctiveness.
+They create truly unique words that didn't exist before, making them highly trademarkable and memorable.

-Domain availability: As invented words, they usually have available domains.
+Domain availability.
+As invented words, they usually have available domains.

 Choose source words carefully: